 - An early episode of Boy Meets World has Cory studying for a geography bee, commenting that all the new little countries have made it a real pain.

-In the old days, things used to be so simple.
-You had Russia, you had Moscow—one country, one capital.
+Cory: In the old days, things used to be so simple.
+You had Russia, you had Moscow — one country, one capital.
 Now you've got your Latvia, your Estonia, your Ukraine, and each one's got its own capital.
 What were these people thinking?!

 - A late-night talk show host making quips about how badly American high school students had performed on a globally-administered geography test.
 "Slovakia, which had been a country since, like, Tuesday, kicked our butts!"

-- Lampshaded in The X-Files: After a member of The Conspiracy gets a phone call informing him the Cold War is officially over, he looks into the camera and says: "We're going to need a new enemy."
+- Lampshaded in The X-Files: After a member of The Conspiracy gets a phone call informing him the Cold War is officially over, he looks distinctly surprised and dismayed as he tells his associates: "Gorbachev has resigned.
+There are no more enemies."

 Saul: Prefer the daily threat of nuclear annihilation?